Sage Kimzey: 2019 season

-In mid-July, Kimzey was facing the final round at the Calgary Stampede with three other competitors.
+In mid-July, Kimzey was facing the final round at the Calgary Stampede in Calgary, Alberta, with three other competitors.
 It was time for the draw.
 One of the bulls was Night Moves.
 In 2017, Kimzey had ridden this bull for 91 points at the final round of the Calgary Stampede.
 He had matched up with this bull three times total.
 Night moves had bucked him off in 2016 at the Calgary Stampede.
 Kimzey had ridden the bull another time at the 2016 NFR for 87.5 points.
 After the others drew their bulls, he was left with Night Moves to have the bull who had helped him earn two titles before.
 Kimzey rode the bull for a new high score, 92.5 points.
 His celebration afterwards was clear to all.
-Kimzey rode that day to a total winning of the event; he has become the first bull rider to win the Calgary Stampede three times.
+Kimzey rode that day to a total winning of the event; he became the first bull rider to win the Calgary Stampede three times, having previously won it in 2015 and 2017.